Understanding Comparative Fault in Motorcycle Crashes

 Four Elements of Negligence

-To prove negligence in a motorcycle accident case, a personal injury lawyer must typically establish the following four elements of negligence:
+To prove negligence in a motorcycle accident case, a Michigan personal injury lawyer must typically establish the following four elements of negligence:

 1. Duty of Care: Lawyers must show that the other party had a duty to avoid causing injury or damage.
 For instance, a motor vehicle operator has a responsibility to drive safely within the confines of traffic laws and regulations.